 Based on this analysis we intend to develop an Indian Land Wind Atlas.
 The purpose of the Wind Atlas is to attract potential investors and developers for commercial-scale wind development projects on Indian lands.
-IEED will create a map for each Reservation that features publicly available wind data, transmission lines, and
+IEED will create a map for each Reservation that features publicly available wind data, transmission lines, and a digital elevation model, along with some general information about the tribe(s) as well as contact information.
+The Wind Atlas will serve as a marketing tool that can be displayed at conferences.
+Each of the 77 Reservations will be offered the opportunity to be included in the Indian Land Wind Atlas.
 In addition, IEED has already provided direct assistance to 25 tribes through funding or staff time with their wind projects.
 Currently seven Tribes are in the final stages of pursuing wind farm development, and a few others have been collecting data from anemometer towers and are close to approaching wind developers.
 The Blackfeet Reservation in Montana is currently in negotiations with a developer to pursue a wind farm.
 In South Dakota, we supported the efforts of Rosebud Sioux Reservation to construct a single 750 kilowatt turbine which is currently in operation.
 We are also providing economic analyses and technical assistance as they pursue a 30 MW wind farm.

 However, not all wind development is large-scale or intended for offsite use.
-IEED is providing support for construction of a 65 KW wind turbine at Pine Ridge Resrevation to help provide power to the KILI radio station.
+IEED is providing support for construction of a 65 KW wind turbine at Pine Ridge Reservation to help provide power to the KILI radio station.
 I believe that more of these local, distributed generating opportunities need to be identified and supported.
 These are opportunities to decrease existing high-cost energy requirements while supporting the use of renewable energy.